kjj6198/github-review/README.md

 ## Github Review

-- Use github API to review your co-worker
+- Use github API to review your co-worker's PRs
 - Data speaks louder!

 ## TODOs